michz/shinage-server/README.md

    replace `composer` by something like `php /path/to/composer.phar` )
 * Please check (and install) the [Prerequisites](#Prerequisites).
 * Clone this repository.
+* Change to the freshly cloned directory.
+(Something like `cd shinage-server` )
 * Run `composer install`
 * Run `php bin/console doctrine:schema:update --force`
 * To create a first user run: \
   `php bin/console fos:user:create --super-admin`
+* Perhaps you have to adjust the file system permissions.
+On Linux/Unix/BSD/... do: \
+  `mkdir ./data; chmod -R 0777 ./var ./data` \
+  (If you know what you do you can avoid giving 777-permissions by only granting read-write permission to the user the web server is running as.)
 * If you want to host your own service, you *really* should know what to do from here.
   (i.e. installing and configuring a web server)